Popular in | December |

 Users looking for the lowest fares to Columbus should consider flying on Tuesday mornings, when prices are typically cheapest.
 Budget-minded travelers will want to avoid Sunday evenings, when prices are usually at their highest.

-The most popular airlines flying from New York to Columbus are United Airlines, American Airlines and Delta.
+The most popular airlines flying from New York to Columbus are United Airlines, Spirit Airlines and American Airlines.

 The cheapest airlines flying from New York to Columbus are Spirit Airlines, Delta and American Airlines.